 This paper has five sections.
 The first section briefly describes the penal history of Aceh, in which it also delves on the discussion regarding the historical contexts that made the contemporary public caning in Aceh came into being.
 The second section stresses the categorization of crimes that reflected upon the legal codification of acts that considered immoral, wherein it provides an understanding of a particular moral framework that influences the spectators' act during the practice of public caning.
 The third section discusses how the spectators mobilize emotion by producing shame toward the violator of Qanun Jinayat.
-The fourth section addresses the theoretical field that I would like to contribute, in which I discuss the role of spectatorship in the larger context of public caning in Aceh as an empirical case that brings the discussion of punishment and governance beyond the government as a sole, unitary actor.
+The fourth section addresses the theoretical field that I would like to contribute, in which I discuss the role of spectatorship in the larger context of punishment and governance toward the violator of Qanun Jinayat.
+I situate the case of spectatorship of public caning in Aceh as an empirical case that brings the discussion of punishment and governance beyond the government as a sole, unitary actor.
 The last section presents conclusions and plans for future research on the topic.